jpadi4/ECE-445-Notebook/Li Padilla/README.md

     delay()
     delayMicroseconds()

+- ISP cable is only needed for programming the MCU
+- serial cable: need USB-to-serial adapter that's connected ot the ATtiny85
+- USB-to-serial adapter (FTDI, CH340, etc.) to send and receive data between the ATtiny85 and computer
+    - TX (phys pin 2)/RX (phys pin 3) on ATtiny85 needs to be connected to adapter to send/receive data

 **Tentative steps for receiving analog input at MCU**
 1. connect op-amp output to analog pin on ATtiny85; in this case, we'll use pin 2/A3/PB3
 2. set ATtiny85 to read analog signal (using an ATtiny85 for breadboard demo); ATtiny85 has ADC to convert analog input into digital input (output is value between 0-1023, corresponding to voltage input rang of 0V to VCC (usually 5V or 3.3V))